Many or all companies we feature compensate us. Compensation and editorial

 HEI vs. HELOC: Which Is Better?

-These options work differently.
-Comparing a HEI vs. a HELOC can help you determine whether one is better for you.
+Despite both leveraging your home equity, these two options work very differently.
+Comparing a HEI vs. a HELOC can help you determine which one is better for you.
 Here’s what you need to know.

 In this guide: